fuhengwu2021/distributedai/chapter9-production-llm-serving-stack/chapter9.md

-## Hands-On Example: LLM serving in Kubernetes
+## Hands-On Examples: LLM serving in Kubernetes with k3d

 This section demonstrates two practical examples of deploying LLM serving systems in Kubernetes with API Gateway routing: